marmarek/qubes-app-linux-split-gpg2/README.md

 See the comments in the example config and the source code.

 Similar to a smartcard split-gpg2 only tries to protect the private key.
-For advanced usages consider if a speciaized RPC service would be better.
+For advanced usages consider if a specialized RPC service would be better.
 It could do things like checking what data is singed, detailed logging, exposing the encrypted content only to a VM without network, etc.

 ## Copyright

 Copyright (C) 2014 HW42 <hw42@ipsumj.de>
 Copyright (C) 2019 Marek Marczykowski-Górecki <marmarek@invisiblethingslab.com>

 This program is free software; you can redistribute it and/or modify